Employee Recognition and 6 Powerful Ways To Implement It

 After all, in this highly competitive atmosphere everybody craves for some appreciation.

 Appreciation doesn’t necessarily always mean praising.
 More than praising they want to feel respected in the organization.

 When employees are treated with the respect, they too do the same in return.
 Organizations should treat employees as valuable assets to the company who are capable of making smart choices.

 3. Customized and Personalized Rewards and Recognition

 Gone are the days when employers could implement a “one size fits all” formula for all its employees.

-In order to gain employee satisfaction, they have to understand that different employees have different needs.
+In order to gain employee satisfaction, they have to acknowledge that different employees have different needs.

-For example, some might want to use their reward for personal fulfillment like buying new gadgets whereas someone else might want to use their reward for the love of what they do like traveling.
+For example, some might want to use their reward for personal fulfilment like buying new gadgets whereas someone else might want to use their reward for the love of what they do like travelling.

 Giving away a turkey on a holiday to all the employees might have worked in the past but it definitely won’t work anymore.

 Employees feel valued when they receive custom benefits that are tailor-made for them.